Connext E‑Invoice | The solution for electronic invoices

 Central user guide of the German forum on electronic invoicing …

 … also abbreviated ZUGFeRD, is a cross-sector data format for electronic invoice dispatch.
-Developed by the German forum for electronic invoicing (FeRD), its version 2.1.1 fulfils, among other things, the specific requirements of XRechnung applying, for example, to public administration in Germany.
+Developed by the German forum for electronic invoicing (FeRD), it fulfils, among other things, the specific requirements of XRechnung applying, for example, to public administration in Germany.

 Especially noteworthy here is the simultaneous provision of PDF and XML files identical in terms of content.
 This enables use for end customers as well as business customers and the municipal sector.
 PDF data are transmitted and received in the foreground, while the invoice data are processed further in the “invisible” background via the respective establishment’s proprietary software system.
 Connext E‑Invoice here ensures trouble-free assignment of data and provides you with all the latest ZUGFeRD profiles.

 EDI: Efficient data exchange between business partners